nalinbhardwaj/Nova-Scotia/examples/bitcoin/README.md

 # Getting Started with the `bitcoin` Example

 ### 1. Install Packages
-Before running the `bitcoin` example, you need to install the necessary packages such as circomlib.
-Navigate to the `circom` directory and use yarn (or npm) for installation:
+Before running the bitcoin example, you need to install the necessary packages such as `circomlib`.
+Navigate to the circom directory and use yarn (or npm) for installation:

 ```sh
 #!/bin/bash